temporalio/documentation/docs-src/cloud-context/pricing.md

 ## Pricing Estimates

 Temporal Cloud employs a consumption-based pricing model that's based on storage and execution, factors that vary from one Workflow to the next.
-You can estimate the cost of a specific Workflow by running it at a low volume and then using its storage and compute measurements to project your production scale cost.
+You can estimate the cost of a specific Workflow by running it at a low volume and then using its storage and compute measurements to project your production-scale cost.
 Our team is happy to [help you estimate the cost](https://pages.temporal.io/contact-us) for your specific workloads.

 ## Temporal Pricing FAQ